PokerStars Parent The Stars Group Acquired by Flutter Entertainment

 The Combined Group’s competitors in the U.S. are in trouble.
 DraftKings is probably the company best positioned to compete, since it has the name recognition and customer base.
 It will be interesting if it comes to that, considering DraftKings and FanDuel has battled it out in the daily fantasy sports space for years.

 This move also further signals the declining standing of online poker in the The Stars Group portfolio.
-In its second quarter financial reporting, the company revealed that online poker had fallen to third in the pecking order, making up 30 percent of The Stars Group’s revenues.
-Sports betting was number one – thanks in large part to the acquisition of Sky Bet – at 36 percent.
+In its second quarter financial reporting, the company revealed that online poker had fallen to third in the pecking order, making up 30 percent of TSG’s revenues.
+Sports betting was number one at 36 percent, thanks in large part to the acquisition of Sky Bet.
 Casino gaming was second at 31 percent.

 The Stars Group CEO Rafi Ashkenazi hit on this, saying: